First Principles

 Cauchy's convergence test

-A sequence of numbers ais convergent if, and only if, there exists for every positive constant a number N such that
+A sequence of numbers an is convergent if, and only if, there exists for every positive constant e a number N such that

 Operating with limits